Larry Hoover

 Larry Hoover Sr. (born November 30, 1950) is an American former gangster and street gang kingpin.
-He is the founder of the Gangster Disciples, a Chicago street gang that over the years extended to multiple cities throughout various states.
+He is the founder of the Gangster Disciples, a Chicago street gang that over the years extended to multiple cities throughout the United States.

 Hoover was serving six life sentences at the ADX Florence prison facility in Fremont County, Colorado.
 He was already serving a sentence of 150 to 200 years for a conviction in Illinois state court for the 1973 murder of 19-year-old William Young.
 However, in 1997, following a 17-year investigation, he was convicted of an additional 40 counts, including conspiracy, extortion, money laundering, and running a continuing criminal enterprise from inside the state prison, and received additional life terms in federal court.
 He has made multiple attempts to have his sentence shortened.

-American rapper and fellow Chicago native Kanye West has been a longtime advocate for Hoover's commutation.
+American rapper and fellow Chicago native Kanye West has been a longtime advocate to lessen Hoover's sentence.
 West urged President Donald Trump to do so at a televised White House event in 2018, hosted the Free Larry Hoover Benefit Concert alongside Drake in late 2021, and referenced Hoover in songs such as "Jesus Lord" and "River".

 On May 28, 2025, President Trump commuted his federal prison sentence.
 However, Hoover must still serve his 150-to-200-year state sentence for his 1973 murder conviction, but is eligible to seek parole on that charge since the crime was committed before Illinois abolished discretionary parole in 1978.
 According to the Chicago Sun-Times, parole is not out of question for Hoover as the Illinois Prisoner Review Board between 2010 and 2020 released roughly 50 elderly inmates serving time for murder convictions under older state laws.

 Early and personal life

 Hoover was born on November 30, 1950, in Jackson, Mississippi.
-He moved to Chicago, Illinois, at the age of four.
+When he was four, his family moved to Chicago, Illinois.
 At the age of 13, Hoover dropped out of junior high and joined a gang called the Supreme Gangsters, where he was involved in petty theft and muggings.

 Hoover was formerly associated with GDN lieutenant A'Marion Taylor.
 He also involved himself in fighting cold cases about murders that are only now coming to light, also tied to the organization.

 Biography

 Gang and impact

-In 1969, Hoover and David Barksdale called a truce and decided to combine both of their respective rival gangs (Supreme Gangsters and Black Disciples) together to become the Black Gangster Disciple Nation (BGDN).
+In 1969, Hoover and David Barksdale, the leader of the Black Disciples, called a truce and decided to combine both of their respective rival gangs (Supreme Gangsters and Black Disciples) together to become the Black Gangster Disciple Nation (BGDN).